 How to Get Involved

-intersection is a growing community powered by collaboration.
-Whether you want to volunteer, partner, or co-create, we’d love to hear from you.
-Share your skills, ideas, or initiatives at the crossroads of climate, social, and racial justice, and help us build collective power that rises beyond silos.→ Reach out to explore volunteering, collaboration, or partnership opportunities.
+intersection is a growing community powered by contributions and collaborations.
+Whether you want to take an active role, partner, or co-create, we’d love to hear from you.
+Share your skills, ideas, or initiatives at the crossroads of climate, social, and racial justice, and help us build collective power that rises beyond silos.→ Reach out to explore contributions, collaborations, or partnership opportunities.

-The intersection network is in its early stages.
+intersection is in its early stages.
 Here’s how you can be part of it:

 We're building a living map of individuals, across borders, working at the intersection of climate, social and racial justice.